noel-la-borde/csc_141/readme.md

 Week 8 assignments are available for grading.
+Game jam project will be available for grading very soon.